newpatiente2e/docs/docs/20-create-azure-services.md

 From the terminal window, run the following commands to create the Azure Patient Registration Services.

 1. Authenticate to Azure by running the following command.
-Note, it may take up to 30 seconds for the `azd login` command to complete.
+Note, it may take up to 30 seconds for the `azd login --use-device-code` command to complete.

     ```bash
-    azd auth login
+    azd auth login --use-device-code
     ```

 1. Initialize your Azure environment with the following command.